joshapeterson/My-Portfolio/README.md

 ![](shiny-application-project/images/shiny-app_overview.png)

-Next, an analysis of previous award motivations and titles of winning papers was provided to understand the drivers of previous Nobel Prize awards.
+Next, an analysis of previous motivations for awards and titles of winning papers was provided to understand the drivers of prior Nobel Prize awards.

 ![](shiny-application-project/images/shiny-app_motivation-and-paper-title.png)

-Finally, additional information about Nobel Prize winners was analyized such the number of publications they had, average years of academic experience, and age.
+Finally, additional information about Nobel Prize winners was analyized such as the number of publications they had, average years of academic experience, and age.

 ![](shiny-application-project/images/shiny-app-publication.png)